-Funding The vision of the Texas Legislature of a world without Alzheimer's disease provided $2 million in start-up funding for TARCC in 2005.
-This appropriation was used for TARCC's first two years of operations, including organization of the Steering Committee, establishing specific aims, volunteer recruitment, data collection and data management.
+Funding: The vision of the Texas Legislature of a world without Alzheimer's disease provided $2 million in start-up funding for TARCC in 2005.
+This appropriation was used for TARCC's first two years of operations, including organization of the Steering Committee, establishing specific aims, participant recruitment, data collection and data management.
 In 2007, Texas lawmakers nearly doubled the state's initial investment to $3.9 million.
-In 2009, state lawmakers approved $6.85 million in funding for TARCC to build on its early work, recruit more volunteers (including participants diagnosed with mild cognitive impairment), and launch a new research focus into the impact of AD on Hispanics.
-In 2011, the Legislature's appropriated $5.23 million for AD research.
+In 2009, state lawmakers approved $6.85 million in funding for TARCC to build on its early work, recruit more participants (including those diagnosed with mild cognitive impairment), and launch a new research focus into the impact of AD on Hispanics.
+In 2011, the Legislature appropriated $5.23 million for AD research.
 And in both the 2013-2015 and 2015-2017 biennia, the largest state appropriation to date for Alzheimer's research in Texas was secured - $9.23 million for each biennium.
-Since 2005, the Texas Legislature has appropriated more than $36 million in state funding for Alzheimer's disease research in Texas.
-The TARCC appropriation occurs as a special item on the University of Texas at Austin, Office of the President budget.
-All funds are managed and disbursed by UT Austin at the request of the Council for research initiatives agreed upon by the member sites, and in accordance with the policies and procedures of the State of Texas and the President of UT Austin.
+The state appropriation for AD research in 2018-2019 was $6.41 million but was restored back to the $9.23 million level for the 2020-2021 biennial budget.